aepifanov/mos_mu/README.md

 Prerequisites:
 --------------

-For Ansible installing you can use this script which actually performs the set of steps describes below:
+For Ansible installing you can use [install_ansible.sh](install_ansible.sh) script which actually adds standard CentOS and EPEL reposistories for installing Ansible, installs Ansible and then deleteis these repos for avoiding any issues with compatibility with Fuel services.

 ```
 ./install_ansible.sh
 ```

-Add standard CentOS and Epel repos for installing Ansible:

-- centos: `yum -y reinstall centos-release`
-- epel: `yum -y install epel-release`

-Install Ansible:

-- ansible: `yum -y install ansible`

-Then delete these repos for avoiding any issues with compatibility with Fuel services:

-- epel: `yum -y remove epel-release`
-- centos: `rm /etc/yum.repos.d/CentOS-*.repo`

 Install:
 --------